-- Navigate to the slide where you want the sound to begin playing, which is usually the first slide of the
+- Navigate to the slide where you want the audio clip to begin playing, which is usually the first slide of the presentation.
+Now, insert the sound clip in this slide, as explained in our Insert Audio (Sound) in PowerPoint for the Web tutorial.
+By default, PowerPoint for the Web will embed the sound clip within the presentation.

-- Select the audio icon, as shown in Figure 1.
+- Select the audio icon on the slide, as shown in Figure 1, below.

 Figure 1: Audio icon selected